PeridexisErrant/DF-Walkthrough/chapters/chap10-megaproject.rst

 drop rubbish in a secure place, rather than walking all the way up to the surface to drop rubbish outside, where it’s dangerous.
-You might also want to make some statues at a masons to place them in the middle of the pit and to turn that area into an statue garden (“q” over a placed statue).
+You might also want to make some statues at a masons to place them in the middle of the pit and to turn that area into an statue garden (:kbd:`q` over a placed statue).
 Dwarfs like to hang around statue gardens and since the bottom of that pit counts as outside it will help prevent cave adaption.